jabierta/library/README.md

-# Spring Data Elasticsearch
+# Library

-## Project Definition and Goal
+## Project Definition

 ### Definition

-### Goals:

-1. Show advance aggregates and queries
+ What this software that uses

+// TODO (Add here how to start/run project) and how StartUpService.java works / TODO add running guide -> download and unpack, then run gradlew build ensure that startupservice is enabled in applicaiton.properties
+## Running the application

 ## Entities